CloCkWeRX/home-assistant-openfarm/README.md

 ## Set up

 The integration is set up using the GUI.
-You must have a valid `client_id` and `secret` from OpenPlantbook to set up the integration.
+You must have a valid `client_id` and `secret` from OpenFarm to set up the integration.
-After creating an account at the OpenPlantbook, you can find your `client_id` and `secret`
+After creating an account at the OpenFarm, you can find your `client_id` and `secret`
 here: https://open.plantbook.io/apikey/show/

 Go to "Settings" -> "Integrations" in Home Assistant.
-Click "Add integration" and find "OpenPlantbook" in the list.
+Click "Add integration" and find "OpenFarm" in the list.
 The integration validates the credentials and throws an error if they are incorrect.

 ## Configuration